Qu4ndo/Swiss-Trade-Fairs-Scaper/README.md

 ## Usage
-Start the script and type in the total number of the Exhibitor-Pages.
+Start the scraper.py script to get all url and company names

-After that the data gets downloaded and written to a CSV file
+After that you can complete A lot of the profile details with the details_scraper.py

 **Attention:**